Food is a human necessity. Unfortunately, too many of our neighbors go hungry far too often.

 Needs may vary from region to region, but there are always food banks and food pantries looking for support to help end hunger.
 Whether you want to roll up your sleeves or make a financial contribution, your help is needed and goes a long way.

-Here’s everything you need to know about how to support food banks.
+Here’s everything you need to know about how to support food banks and food pantries.

 Food Bank vs. Food Pantry: What’s the Difference, and Where Should You Donate?

 You might be surprised to hear that food banks and food pantries aren’t exactly the same.
 But they both serve the same purpose — a commitment to end hunger in communities.
 Let’s set the record straight for both of them and how how to support food banks.

 Essentially, a food bank is a nonprofit organization that safely stores and delivers high volumes of food to food programs.
 Food banks vary in size, but many are double the size of typical wholesale clubs.

 Food banks receive donations from grocery stores, retailers, restaurants and other local institutions, but storing food is only part of what they do.
 They also take on huge strategic undertakings to get food into hungry mouths.
 For example, food banks hire drivers to deliver shipments of food to food pantries for distribution.

 Like food banks, food pantries are dedicated to ending hunger.
 However, food pantries serve as distribution centers where people in need can receive food.

 Because communities differ, many types of food pantries handle distribution.
 Low-income schools often host food pantries so that students’ families have easy access to wholesome food staples and other goods.